The House Of Tudor

 The Queen, now sixty-nine, was in good health and spirits and her faculties remained sharp until the end.
 In the March of 1603 she began to feel unwell and melancholy engulfed her, causing insomnia, she knew she was going to die and refused food, nor would she go to bed.
 The Queen dreamt she saw her "body thin and fearful dancing in a light of fire", perhaps she recalled her fears during the burnings of her sister's reign.

-She was said to have nominated Mary, Queen of Scot's son, James VI, then King of Scotland, as her successor.
+She was said to have nominated Mary, Queen of Scot's son, James VI, King of Scotland, as her successor.
 Finally she lost the power of speech.
 The greatest of the Tudors died in the early hours of 24th March 1603, aged 69, at Richmond Palace.
 It was the end of an era.

 Elizabeth was buried with her half-sister, Mary I, at Westminster Abbey, deeply antagonistic to each other in life they were to lie together eternally in death.
 James I later erected a fine effigy over Elizabeth's tomb (pictured left), the Latin inscription at its base translates 'Partners both in throne and grave, here rest we two sisters, Mary and Elizabeth, in the hope of one resurrection.'